The Black Stallion: Horses

-Sagr - owned by Abd-al-Rhaman, Sagr is a giant chestnut stallion also from Arabia, with similar features as Shêtân.
+Sagr: Owned by Abd-al-Rhaman, Sagr is a giant chestnut stallion also from Arabia, with similar features as Shêtân.
 He is big, strong, and bold.
 He is a worthy rival to The Black.

-Jôhar - a Nejdi purebred Arabian mare owned by Tabari, a gray with a pure white coat.
+Jôhar: A Nejdi purebred Arabian mare owned by Tabari, a gray with a pure white coat.
 She becomes the dam of The Black's first foal, Satan.

-Flame - the chestnut stallion found on Azul Island by Steve Duncan.
-Flame strongly resembles an Arabian, though much larger - similar to The Black.
+Flame: The chestnut stallion found on Azul Island by Steve Duncan.
+Flame strongly resembles an Arabian, though much larger—similar to The Black.
 He equals the Black Stallion in a match race.

-Wintertime - a small, quick, blood-bay stallion, a rival to Black Minx.
+Wintertime: A small, quick, blood-bay stallion, a rival to Black Minx.
 He is retired after an injury on the track, and becomes Black Minx's mate.

-Eclipse - a dark brown colt with a white blaze, initially beaten by Black Minx, who soon matures into a powerful contender who takes on older, more experienced horses and becomes almost an equal to the Black's fame and speed.
+Eclipse: A dark brown colt with a white blaze, initially beaten by Black Minx, who soon matures into a powerful contender who takes on older, more experienced horses and becomes almost an equal to the Black's fame and speed.

-Casey- an experienced, winning chestnut horse whose speed and skilled jockey tests the Black and Alec in a three-way race that includes Eclipse.
+Casey: An experienced, winning chestnut horse whose speed and skilled jockey test the Black and Alec in a three-way race that includes Eclipse.

-Sun Raider and Cyclone - the first two champion horses that the Black competes against and ultimately beats in a match race billed as "the race of the century".
+Sun Raider and Cyclone: The first two champion horses that the Black competes against and ultimately beats in a match race billed as "the race of the century".

-The Ghost - a beautiful light grey mare, a liberty dressage superstar, featured in The Black Stallion's Ghost.
-The eerie tale culminates when Alec is obsessed to purchase this mare and breed her to The Black.
+The Ghost: A beautiful light grey mare, a liberty dressage superstar, featured in The Black Stallion's Ghost.
+The eerie tale culminates when Alec is obsessed with purchasing this mare and breeding her to The Black.
 Her foal with the Black is never seen in the books that are written by Walter Farley, but his son Steven Farley invents the foal as a steeplechaser race horse named Black Storm.

-Black Pepper - daughter of Black Minx, presumably sired by Wintertime.
+Black Pepper: Daughter of Black Minx, presumably sired by Wintertime.

-Black Sand - son of Satan, a promising young colt and favorite of Pam Athena, who must overcome fears linked to abuse by a previous owner.
+Black Sand: Son of Satan, a promising young colt and favorite of Pam Athena, who must overcome fears linked to abuse by a previous owner.